 - Save - Congratulations!
 By repairing just one toilet, you could save $100!

 Why check for leaks?

 Most toilet leaks are silent and a leaking toilet can waste 2,500 liters a month - enough to fill your bathtub 28 times!
 You pay for all this wasted water.
 Checking for toilet leaks twice a year will only take you a few minutes and could equal big savings on your water bill.

 What to do when you find a leak?

 Follow our simple repair instructions, hire a plumber, visit a hardware store for repair tips, or watch a YouTube video with detailed instructions.

 How often should you check for leaks?

-It is recommended that you check your home for leaks twice a year.
+Check your home for leaks twice a year.
 Even new toilets can leak and most toilet leaks are silent so it's important to add checking for leaks to your regular home maintenance schedule.
 Be aware that time-released toilet bowl cleaners that sit in your tank (rather than flush-released ones) can speed up the deterioration of parts in your toilet and cause leaks.
 If you use these products, you should check your toilet for leaks more frequently.
 In the spring, don't forget to check your outside taps for leaks too.